the-kakfa-dude/abides/java8/java_db_sonar/README.md

 For instance, a build will do a test, a run will do build but not a jar, and so on.
 The result is you end up getting some tasks for free.

-However, as soon as you start adding new tasks (like a sonar task, or an uberJar), or otherwise start changing the `build.gradle` file, it's pretty easy to screw up your task dependency graph, and get weird behavior when running gradle.
+However, as soon as you start adding new tasks (like a sonar task, or a task for functional tests), or otherwise start changing the `build.gradle` file, it's pretty easy to screw up your task dependency graph, and get weird behavior when running gradle.

 Gradle will protect you from creating circular dependencies, but it won't read your mind.